jsreport/website/views/learn/docs/get-started.md

 ##Use API to render report

 Now you are ready to integrate your application with jsreport API.
 It's very simple and in the most cases you just need to do one REST call.
 You can even try it from your browser's REST plugin.
-Only one think needed before you start is report template `shortid`.
+Only one thing needed before you start is report template `shortid`.
 You can find it for example in jsreport studio url (`https://localhost/#extension/templates/eygi2w2axR`).

 Following request will invoke rendering previously defined template with shortid `eygi2w2axR`.
 Response will be stream to a pdf report.
 > `POST:` https://localhost/api/report<br/>